 - 1. Portraiture: Students learn about proportions to produce a tonal self-portrait. - 2.
 Portraiture: Students look at the portraits of a range of artists from different time periods and cultures.
 They explore how Art can be used to educate and inform about topical issues and consider how they can incorporate meaning in their own art work. - 3.
 Photography.
 Students will explore a range of physical and digital editing techniques to create Art portraits. - 4.
-African Masks.
-Students will explore the meanings and learn about the designs of African masks.
-They will develop their skills in working in 3D to produce their own mask inspired by those they have studied.
+Flowers and Decay: Students develop their painting skills through the exploration of new media, such as ready mix and acrylic paints.
+They investigate the symbolism of flowers and skulls in relation to life and decay.
+Students will produce a unique, personal outcome, incorporating 3D elements, in response to the Art work of Valerie heggarty.

 - 1. Tonal self portrait.

-- 2. Experimental photography
+- 2. Mixed media outcome-storytelling in Art

-- 3. Animal studies
+- 3. Experimental portrait photography. (digital and physical editing)

-- 4. African mask (3D)
+- 4. 3D outcome inspired by Valerie Heggarty